Winnipeg Recreation and Parks Strategies

 - Gather input on recreation and parks usage, opportunities and constraints; and

 - Communicate how public input was used to help shape the Recreation and Parks Strategies.

 Phase 1 Engagement

-In Phase 1, we want to know what you value most, how you currently use recreation and parks, and how you want to use recreation and parks in the future.
-Phase 1 engagement will include an online survey, three open houses, and stakeholder workshops.
-Your input will help guide the development of Winnipeg Recreation and Parks Strategies, which include:
+In Phase 1, we asked you what you value most, how you currently use recreation and parks, and how you want to use recreation and parks in the future.
+Phase 1 engagement included an online survey, three open houses, and stakeholder workshops.

 Phase 2 Engagement